redis-developer/demo-movie-app-redisearch-java/README.md

 ### Running the application in Docker

-The application and all the services, including RediSearch, are available as a Docker Compose application.
+The application and all the services, including Redis Search, are available as a Docker Compose application.

 **NOTE: You need to specify required environment variables in ```docker-compose.yml``` under service ```rest-java```**: